bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:28:45

-I was around in the BIP 47 days, and there's still only I think one wallet that sort of supports it.
+I was around in the BIP47 days, and there's still only I think one wallet that sort of supports it.

 Aaron: 00:28:51